AccessAtECS/ATbarWordPressPlugin/readme.txt

 == Screenshots ==

-1. screenshot-1.png
-2. screenshot-2.png
-3. screenshot-3.png
+1. screenshot-3.png
-4. screenshot-4.png
+2. screenshot-4.png
-5. screenshot-5.png
+3. screenshot-5.png
-6. screenshot-6.png
+4. screenshot-6.png
-7. screenshot-7.png
+5. screenshot-7.png
-8. screenshot-10.png
+6. screenshot-10.png
-9. screenshot-11.png
+7. screenshot-11.png

 == Changelog ==

+= 1.2.1 =
+*  Bug fix - toolbar not loading in specific theme

 = 1.2 =
 *  ATbar sidebar widget added
 *  The option to turn off launcher images at the top of the page (mainly for use when using the widget)

 = 1.1.2 =